 At SPS, we value the input of our employees.
 We worked closely with frontline officers to build a shift schedule that works for both our officers and the community we serve.
 The result is a modern frontline shift schedule that was recommended by 91% of our officers.

-The benefits of SPS's frontline shift schedule are significant:
+The benefits of SPS's future frontline shift schedule are significant:

 • More hours of rest during days off (up to 115 hours)